bcbio/bcbio-nextgen/docs/contents/cwl.rst

     bcbio_vm.py cwlrun toil run_info-cwl-workflow

-If you want to run from a locally installed bcbio add ``--nocontainer`` to the commandline.
+If you want to run from a locally installed bcbio add ``--no-container`` to the commandline.

 To run distributed on a Slurm cluster::